 Signing up to a new SIM only phone plan has never been easier, and there are some amazing deals out there.
 Unlike a lot of other services where costs keep going up and up, with phone plans the value generally gets better and better every year.
-However, there are still some confusing points about buying a new phone plan, including knowing which type of SIM card you need.
-In this review, we’ll look at the different types of SIM cards and explain which type you will need.
+However, there are still some confusing points about buying a new phone plan, including knowing which type of SIM card you need, and the varying SIM card sizes.
+In this Canstar Blue review, we’ll look at the different types of SIM cards and explain which type you will need.

 The rise of the modern smartphone has seen three different SIM card sizes emerge, each of which only fits certain models of phones.
 There are undoubtedly many Aussie consumers who have eagerly opened up their new SIM and tried to slot it into their phone… only to discover that it didn’t fit.
 So how can you avoid a future day of SIM card frustration?
 What are the different types of SIM cards out there, and how do they work?